 Although my first year of university came to its close a month ago, and I have everything settled for when I go back to Halifax in September, I still feel like I am at a greater and more complicated crossroad than before.

 I am currently living and working in Toronto.
-While I’m happy I made the decision to come back to Toronto, I know that I will never be able to feel quite as stable here again.
-Without my old house and my parents even this city feels a little foreign.
+While I’m happy I made the decision to come back, I know that I will never be able to feel quite as stable here again.
+Without my old house and my parents, even this city feels a little foreign.
 But I’m excited about making my own home here.
-Even though it still feels too soon to be so far away from my parents and siblings, I think I’ll be alright.
+Even though it still feels too soon to be so far away from my parents and siblings, I think I’ll be all right.

 My project for this summer is to create a life for myself as an individual.
-I think that it is my time to figure out my own life without others molding it for me.
-I guess I’ve reached the point in my life where I can grow the way I want too.
-I can figure out who I want to be and where I need to be.
+I think that it’s my time to figure out my own life without others sculpting it for me.
+I guess I’ve reached the point in my life where I can grow the way I want too; I can figure out who I want to be and where I need to be.

 Who do you want to be?